mcornick/clilol/docs/index.md

 clilol releases are announced on [my social.lol account](https://social.lol/@mcornick) which you are welcome to follow.

-To verify signatures on commits to clilol, you might need [my GPG public key](https://github.com/mcornick.gpg).
+To verify signatures on commits to clilol, you might need [my SSH public key](https://github.com/mcornick.keys) or, for older commits, [my GPG public key](https://github.com/mcornick.gpg).

 Thanks to the following people for helping to improve clilol: